 Purchase of a New Road Vehicle

-A person that purchases a new road vehicle from a retail vendor must pay the QST to the vendor.
-As a rule, the QST is calculated on the sale price agreed upon by the two parties.
+If you purchase a new road vehicle, you must pay the QST calculated on the sale price agreed upon with the dealer.

-If the road vehicle is a new motor vehicle, the purchaser can choose to register the vehicle at the dealership or at an office of the Société de l'assurance automobile du Québec (SAAQ).
+If the road vehicle is a new motor vehicle, you can ask the dealer to register the vehicle using the online services of the Société de l'assurance automobile du Québec (SAAQ).
+Otherwise you must go to a SAAQ registration centre.
 The QST is paid to the SAAQ upon registration.
-For other types of road vehicles, such as motorcycles, snowmobiles, trailers and all-terrain vehicles, the QST is always collected by the dealer who sold the road vehicle.
+For other types of road vehicles, such as motorcycles, snowmobiles, trailers and all-terrain vehicles, the QST is always collected by the dealer who sold you the road vehicle.

-The dealer must calculate the QST and provide the purchaser with a sales contract or other document clearly showing the amount of QST payable to the SAAQ, as well as other information, including:
+The dealer must calculate the QST and provide you with a sales contract or other document clearly showing the amount of QST payable to the SAAQ, as well as other information, including:

 - the sale price;

 - the amount on which QST was calculated;

 - the amount of GST charged;